TOMToolkit/tomtoolkit.github.io/docs/getting_started.md

 Note that if you'd like to add additional custom views and urls later, you can [include the urlconf](https://docs.djangoproject.com/en/2.1/topics/http/urls/#including-other-urlconfs) instead.

+We also need to set the directory where data products should go.
+Create a directory `data` in the project root.
+Then add the following settings:

+    MEDIA_URL = '/data/'
+    MEDIA_ROOT = os.path.join(BASE_DIR, 'data')

 Finally, in order to get good looking forms, let's enable the bootstrap4 crispy pack: